Updated: Jun 28

-As we approach the end of August, many of us are getting into the swing of the new school year or new routines either for ourselves or in our family.
-For many of us we are finding that our brains are tired.
-Whether it be from the exhaustion of living during a pandemic rollercoaster, or the concerns around political, global, and societal issues, or simply from feeling like we can’t catch our breath in our lives, we are tired.
+As we approach the end of June, many of us are trying to make sure we get the most out of our summer and maintain routines either for ourselves or in our family.
+For many of us, we are finding that our brains are tired.
+Whether it be from the mental exhaustion of living during a pandemic rollercoaster, the concerns around political, global, and societal issues, or simply from feeling like we can’t catch our breath in our lives, we are tired.

-As counselor’s our hope is to help provide you with the tools to take your life and lead it in the direction you want to go.
-One of the tools that can be very helpful that is not always utilized is exercise or movement.
+As Atlanta therapists, our hope is to help provide you with the tools to take your life and lead it in the direction you want to go.
+One of the tools we suggest using for stress relief but is not always utilized is exercise or movement.
 Our bodies were made to be holistic.
-We are body, soul, spirit.
+We are body, soul, and spirit.
 Mark 12:30 reminds us to “love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.”
 When one part of us is struggling we can see it affect the other parts of our being.
 In the same way, when we work on one part of ourselves, the benefits seep into the other areas.
 Physical movement is a simple but effective tool to help our mental health.

 There are many studies that prove that cardiovascular exercise helps improve one’s focus.
 Schools and students have tested this by adding a P.E. class before the start of the school day.
 Those who participated found their grades increased significantly.
 Movement brings clarity to our brain and helps us think and focus better.
 Students with ADD or ADHD have found exercise greatly increases their ability to focus.
 Another study showed that exercise can both protect and improve memory.
 Those who are susceptible to or have memory diseases have found movement helps preserve and protect their brain.

 Movement is not always easy to do.
 Sometimes we are not motivated or simply don’t want to!
-So here are three tips to stay motivated:
+So here are three tips from an Atlanta therapist to stay motivated:

-Do what you ENJOY.
 Because of our society, we often think exercise has to be painful, difficult, and unenjoyable to count.
 This is simply not true.
 Moving our bodies has a great effect on our mood, memory, and ability to handle some of what life throws at us.
 So do what you enjoy.
 I take a walk every morning with my dog and baby boy.
 It’s not a marathon, nor is it especially fast.
 But it does bring great joy to all three of us and starts our day off right.
-The range of activities one could do: yoga, hiking, walking, climbing, lifting weights, biking, swimming, walking your dog, frisbee in the park, any sports, etc. etc. etc!
+The range of activities one could do: yoga, hiking, walking, climbing, lifting weights, biking, swimming, walking your dog, frisbee in the park, any sports, etc.!